Work, Energy, and Power notes

 Definition and Formula

-Work is defined as the product of the force applied to an object and the displacement of the object in the direction of the force:
+Work is mathematically defined as the product of the force applied on an object and the displacement of the object in the direction of the force.
+This relationship can be expressed as:

 Where: